sylvaticus/juliatutorial/dataframes.md

 ## Export your data
 writetable("file.csv", df, separator = ';', header = false)

-See also the section [Interfacing Julia with other languages](interfacing-julia-with-other-languages.md) to get an example on how to load data from an ods file.
+See also the section [Interfacing Julia with other languages](interfacing-julia-with-other-languages.md) to get an example on how to import/export data from an ods file.